jnqnfe/gong/lib/README.md

 gong
 ====

-A "next-gen" getopt replacement for Rust programs.
+A lightweight, flexible and simple-to-use library provided to assist in processing command line arguments.

 ## Usage

-Add this to your `Cargo.toml`:
+Add it as a dependency in your project's `Cargo.toml`:

 ```toml
 [dependencies]